EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `transpirationSupply_CASA`: calculate the supply limited transpiration as function of volumetric soil content &amp; soil properties; as in the CASA model
+- `transpirationSupply_CASA`: Supply-limited transpiration as a function of volumetric soil content and soil properties, as in the CASA model.

-- `transpirationSupply_Federer1982`: calculate the supply limited transpiration as a function of max rate parameter &amp; avaialable water
+- `transpirationSupply_Federer1982`: Supply-limited transpiration as a function of a maximum rate parameter and available water, following Federer (1982).

-- `transpirationSupply_wAWC`: calculate the supply limited transpiration as the minimum of fraction of total AWC &amp; the actual available moisture
+- `transpirationSupply_wAWC`: Supply-limited transpiration as the minimum of the fraction of total available water capacity and available moisture.

-- `transpirationSupply_wAWCvegFraction`: calculate the supply limited transpiration as the minimum of fraction of total AWC &amp; the actual available moisture; scaled by vegetated fractions
+- `transpirationSupply_wAWCvegFraction`: Supply-limited transpiration as the minimum of the fraction of total available water capacity and available moisture, scaled by vegetated fractions.

 </details>